 Introduction 3

 What to do in an emergency 4

 If there is a fire in your home 4

 If there is a fire in another part of the building 4

 If you cannot evacuate because you're cut off by fire or smoke 4

 In an emergency 5

-Your escape routes 6
+Your escape routes.
+6

 Getting out of your flat 6

 Escape routes from the lobby outside your flat 6

 Examples of bad practice 9

 Fire safety features of your building 10

 In your home 10

 In communal areas of your building 11

 Preventing fires 14

 Our top ten tips for preventing fires 14

 If you are considered to be 'at risk' or are vulnerable 15

 Your escape plan 15

 Contacts 16

 Ealing Council 16

 London Fire Brigade 16

 Frequently asked questions 17

 What is the 'stay put' strategy?
 17

 Why does my block not have alarms in the communal areas?
 17

-Why does my block only have one staircase?
-18

 Is it safe to charge my electrical appliances at home?
 18

-Peview Arrangement and Document Control 10
+Review Arrangement and Document Control 18